ncampigotto/BECDM_LUISS_2023/Syllabus/Syllabus.md

 The list of papers available for presentation is given below.
 Papers are assigned on a first come, first served basis.
 To be assigned a paper, go to [this spreadsheet](https://docs.google.com/spreadsheets/d/1nXle0We9WTz8DmncqyGHKRNjiqqXuXZ9uBjFY-FqQ_o/edit?usp=sharing) and write the name of your group next to the paper you would like to present.
 Note that these readings will **not** be assessed in the final exam.

-The presentation can be given by a single member of the group, by all of them, or by a number of them, depending on what the group decides among themselves.
+The presentation can be given by a single member of the group, by some of them, or by all of them, depending on what group members decide among themselves.

 |       | ** Paper**        |
 |:------|:------------------|